Heathrow Airport transport proposals: Great Western Main Line (2012)

-The Western Rail Approach to Heathrow scheme was announced by the Department of Transport in July 2012 to build a spur from Heathrow Terminal 5 along a north-western alignment, connecting the airport to the Great Western Main Line.
-This connection will enable direct trains from Reading, Slough, Twyford and Maidenhead, and improve airport connections with the South West, South Wales and the West Midlands.
+The Western Rail Approach to Heathrow scheme, announced by the Department of Transport in July 2012, proposes to build a spur from Heathrow Terminal 5 along a north-western alignment to connect the airport to the Great Western Main Line.
+This connection would enable direct trains from Reading, Slough, Twyford and Maidenhead, and improve airport connections with the South West, South Wales and the West Midlands.

 Windsor Link (2013)

 In 2013, a proposal was announced for the Windsor Link Railway, a privately financed project to link the Slough–Windsor & Eton and the Staines–Windsor railway lines.
 The scheme also includes a branch to Heathrow Terminal 5, with a potential connection to Crossrail.

+Heathrow Southern Railway / Southern Access to Heathrow (2018)

 In 2018, the Department for Transport began to invite proposals for privately funded rail links to Heathrow Airport.
-As well as the Western Rail Approach, other projects being considered for public–private partnership have included:

-Heathrow Southern Railway / Southern Access to Heathrow (2018)

-The Heathrow Southern Railway scheme, similar to the abandoned Airtrack proposal, envisages the construction of a south-aligned rail link to connect the Terminal 5 station with Chertsey or Virginia Water and Staines, which would allow trains to run from Basingstoke, Woking and Guildford direct to the airport stations.
+As well as the Western Rail Approach, other projects being considered for public–private partnership included the Heathrow Southern Railway scheme.
+Like the abandoned Airtrack proposal, this scheme envisages the construction of a south-aligned rail link to connect the Terminal 5 station with Chertsey or Virginia Water and Staines, which would allow trains to run from Basingstoke, Woking and Guildford direct to the airport stations.
 It would also create a link to the airport from London Waterloo via Clapham Junction, Twickenham, Hounslow and Staines.

 In a November 2019 document from the DfT, this proposed link is renamed Southern Access to Heathrow (SAtH) since other options besides heavy rail are being considered.

 HS4Air (2018)

 HS4Air was a proposal for a new high-speed railway line which would link HS2 to the High Speed 1 line and the Channel Tunnel.
-The proposed route would run south of London, with stations at Heathrow and Gatwick Airports.
-The HS4Air scheme was rejected by Government in December 2018 and will not go ahead.
+The proposed route would run south of London, with stations at Heathrow and Gatwick airports.
+The HS4Air scheme was rejected by the government in December 2018 and will not go ahead.

+Existing services to connect Heathrow, Gatwick and Luton

+Connections from Heathrow's terminals to either Luton Airport Parkway or Gatwick Airport railway station (at the airport's South Terminal) with interchange at Farringdon station run at intervals of around 10 to 20 minutes during daytime and take roughly 1 1/2 hours travel time.
+An additional interchange at London Paddington may save a few minutes.
+Buses between Gatwick (North terminal) and Heathrow (terminal 5) operate about hourly with around an hour scheduled travel time.